 Members of the floor gain credit for their experience by taking a one-credit course each semester.
 In the fall, the course focuses on cultural excursions related to theatre and art.
 In the spring, the course focuses on cuisine and the culture behind different dishes.

-Spanish Floor is located in Copley Hall and open to upperclass students
+Spanish Floor is located in Village C West and open to upperclass students.

 Learning Outcomes and/or Goals